|

 The cause of death.

-is as humane as any modern method of execution if carried out correctly and a single blow is sufficient to
+Beheading is as humane as any modern method of execution if carried out correctly and a

-decapitate the prisoner.
-Consciousness is probably lost within 2-3 seconds, due
+is probably lost within 2-3 seconds, due to a rapid fall of the “intracranial

-the brain).
-The person dies from shock and anoxia due to haemorrhage and loss
+shock and anoxia due to haemorrhage and loss of blood pressure within less than

-of blood pressure within less than 60 seconds.
-However, because the muscles and
+60 seconds.
+However, because the muscles and vertebrae of the neck are tough,

-vertebrae of the neck are tough, decapitation may require more than one blow.
+decapitation may require more than one blow.
+Death occurs due to separation of

-Death occurs due to separation of the brain and spinal cord, after the transection (cutting through) of the surrounding tissues,
+the brain and spinal cord, after the transection (cutting through) of the

-together with massive haemorrhage.
+surrounding tissues, together with massive haemorrhage.

 It has often been reported that the eyes and mouths of the decapitated have